Magnitude cohomology: Magnitude cohomology of metric spaces

 so that $\uu_{xy}\cutprod \uu_{yx}$ and $\uu_{yx}\cutprod \uu_{xy}$ are not equal up to any choice of sign.
 Here $\langle-,-\rangle$ denotes the Kronecker pairing between homology and cohomology; see Remark~\ref{remark-universal} below. \end{proof}

-Just as magnitude homology is a categorification of the magnitude of graphs and metric spaces (see \cite[Theorem 2.8]{HepworthWillerton} and \cite[Corollary 6.28]{LeinsterShulman}), the same is true of magnitude cohomology.
-To see this, we use the version of the magnitude from~\cite{LeinsterShulman} that takes values in the field $\hahn$ of \emph{Hahn series}.
-For details on Hahn series we refer the reader to \cite{LeinsterShulman}, in particular Theorem~2.10 and the discussions on p.11 and p.13.
+Just as magnitude homology is a categorification of the magnitude of graphs and metric spaces (see \cite[Theorem 2.8]{HepworthWillerton} and \cite[Theorem~3.5]{LeinsterShulman}), the same is true of magnitude cohomology.
+To see this, we use the version of the magnitude from~\cite{LeinsterShulman} that takes values in the field $\hahn$ of \emph{Novikov series}.
+For details on this we refer the reader to \cite{LeinsterShulman}, in particular Definition~3.1, Theorem~3.2, and the discussion that precedes them.

 \begin{theorem} Let $X$ be a finite quasi-metric space.
 Then

 where each sum over $k$ is finite, and the infinite sum over $\ell$ converges in the topology of $\hahn$. \end{theorem}